Fast Large Language Model Collaborative Decoding via Speculation: Collaborative Decoding via Speculation

 \subsection{Alternate Proposal Framework}

-In ~\cref{subsec:sd_for_ens}, we explore the application of speculative decoding to LLM ensembles.
+In ~\cref{subsec:sd_for_ens}, we explore the application of speculative decoding to LLM collaboration.
 However, we don't consider the bonus token, that is, the additional token generated when all proposal tokens are accepted.
-This is because the bonus token follows the distribution of the verifier rather than the ensemble distribution and can not be directly appended to the output sequence.
-In this subsection, we introduce an ensemble framework, termed the \textit{alternate proposal framework}, which effectively leverages the bonus token and demonstrates superior performance.
+This is because the bonus token follows the distribution of the verifier rather than the combined distribution and can not be directly appended to the output sequence.
+In this subsection, we introduce a collaboration framework, termed the \textit{alternate proposal framework}, which effectively leverages the bonus token and demonstrates superior performance.

 As shown in \cref{fig:ob2}, in the alternate proposal framework, the generation of a bonus token is treated as a proposal from the current verifier, which is subsequently verified by the current proposer.
 Specifically, let the proposer be denoted as $\mathcal{M}_q$ and the verifier as $\mathcal{M}_p$ with proposal lengths $\gamma_q$ and $\gamma_p$, respectively.
 If all tokens proposed by $\mathcal{M}_q$ are accepted, a total of $\gamma_q + 1$ tokens will be generated.
-The first $\gamma_q$ tokens follows the distribution $r_{i+j}(x) = \mathcal{E}(q_{i+j}(x), p_{i+j}(x))$, for $j=1, \dots, \gamma_q$, while the $\gamma_q + 1$-th token is drawn from $p_{i+\gamma_q + 1}(x)$.
+The first $\gamma_q$ tokens follows the distribution $r_{i+j}(x) = \mathcal{C}(q_{i+j}(x), p_{i+j}(x))$, for $j=1, \dots, \gamma_q$, while the $\gamma_q + 1$-th token is drawn from $p_{i+\gamma_q + 1}(x)$.
 At this stage, the $\gamma_q + 1$-th token, referred to as bonus token, is treated as the initial token in $\mathcal{M}_p$'s proposal.
 Subsequently, $\mathcal{M}_p$ will generate an additional $\gamma_p - 1$ tokens to complete its proposal.

 If any proposed tokens are rejected and no bonus token is generated, the default proposal model will take over as the proposal model.
 This default model is predefined and fixed.
 As outlined above, the two models alternate as proposers during the decoding process, which is why this approach is called the alternate proposal framework.
 The pseudocode for this framework is provided in \cref{alg:alternate}.